A non-custodial wallet for digital currency: design challenges and opportunities: Designing a non-custodial wallet

 \begin{itemize}

 \item The \textit{``I can’t believe it’s not a phone''} wallet: a lightweight independent phone-like device with no wireless capability that runs a light OS on top of the core cryptographic functions required of the wallet (see Figure~\ref{fig:notphone}).
+Its full-featured design means that it can simplify and expedite sophisticated operations, such as token selection and management, and it has a customisable, fasionable UI.
+Disadvantages include the price (additional display and computation performance requirements mean that it will be considerably more expensive than alternatives, possibly impeding its usefulness as a publicly distributed device) and the fact that it is almost certain to require external power or charging.
+Also, from a security perspective, the complex OS means that it has a potentially larger attack surface.

 \item The \textit{``card plus''} wallet: a device with no user interface and must be connected to a companion device such as a phone (see Figure~\ref{fig:cardplus}).
+The lack of a user interface means that it requires a companion device, which the user must trust.
+It might also require more steps of interaction to communicate between the companion device and the interface provided by the transaction counterparty.
+Advantages of this wallet design include the fact that its thinness means that it can be carried in an enclosure, as if it were a card, as well as the fact that its lack of external buttons or user interfaces means that it can rely upon the accessibility features of a companion device.

 \item The \textit{``final check''} wallet: a mix of the two aforementioned wallets, with a simple numerical user interfaces that allows the user to verify the transaction, as it can show transaction information and can be physically plugged into other devices like a point-of-sale machine (see Figure~\ref{fig:final}).
+This wallet offers better security than solutions without a user interface, since users can validate for themselves, using hardware that they possess and control, the amount of money that they are authorising to pay in a transaction.
+Like the ``card plus'' wallet, it can be designed to be thin, with minimal power consumption.
+To achieve these benefits, however, user interaction is limited to a value check and final authorisation only.

 \item The \textit{``minimum standalone''} wallet: a direct upgrade of the ``final check'' wallet, although with a more adept user interface and input, numerical pad, and the ability to verify transactions through buttons and visual representations of transaction data information (see Figure~\ref{fig:standalone}).
+With this wallet design, payers can make choices about the amount of the payment, select specific tokens, and manage their token inventories.
+Payers may be able to verify the identity of the recipient, thus offering an additional layer of security verification, and they may be able to protect their devices with a PIN code as well.
+However, the somewhat larger UI and display might require some additional thickness and might consume more power, to the extent that solar panels or an external power source (e.g. necessitating periodic charging) might be necessary.

 \end{itemize}

 The development of a collection of non-custodial wallets provided us with new insights into the technical and hardware requirements that aimed to balance ease of use, transactional security, convenience, and affordability.
 Using a non-custodial wallet, especially a hardware version, incurs an automatic cost associated with acquiring the physical hardware.
 That is why the presence or absence of component parts, such as an LCD screen, can make a big difference in the cost ratio, with a concomitant impact on user experience.